 Ball tracks and deflectors: These can, and of course do wear out over time, but we’re talking many years, so that by the time they do, the wheel would have been replaced by any reputable casino.
 Moreover, even where a 20+ year old wheel -- that has been in almost daily service -- is still being used, the subtle changes in functionally of ball/parts relationship are unlikely to have a bearing on contributing to certain numbered pockets or areas of the wheel hitting more or hitting less enough to constitute a biased wheel.

 A ball rattle is when the upper ball track is wearing, and this may lead to certain drop points becoming poplar.
-However, since this isn’t strictly speaking the moving part of a Roulette wheel in and of itself, at whatever point a ball drops, it still must contend with deflectors, the cone and dividers and the back walls of pockets therefore it is at the stage of the fall into the inner wheel that a bias is more likely to reveal itself if at all.
+However, since this isn’t strictly speaking the moving part of a wheel in and of itself, at whatever point a ball drops, it still must contend with deflectors, the cone and dividers and the back walls of pockets therefore it is at the stage of the fall into the inner wheel that a bias is more likely to reveal itself if at all.
 And as I wrote, biases in ball drop points can these days be detected by the data logger.

 Let’s turn to the wheel moving elements.
-When a Roulette wheel is rotating.
+When a wheel is rotating.
 The makeup of which includes: the spindle, upper and lower bearings, turret section, cone and wheel head containing the numbered pockets and metal frets (pocket dividers known as the separator ring).
 There are two main bias possibilities.

 1. A bias resulting from mechanical functionality associated with the upper and/or lower bearing/s.
 A kink causing vibrations, wobbles due to material, production or mounting faults or age-related wear and tear or lubricant issues (insufficient, unsuitable or aged) solid or liquid contamination could cause one or more area/s of a wheel to result more often, just enough for a bias Roulette wheel hunter to gain an edge.